blackbhc/refactor/development-manual/development.md

     the message in the root process if the program is running in MPI mode.
   - `WARN`: print a warning message, based on the `fprintln` macro.
   - `ERROR`: print a error message, based on the `fprintln` macro.
+  - `CHECK_RETURN(status_flag)`: check the status flag of a boolean value, designed to be used in the unit test functions (the true test function, not the wrappers) to check and return the test result.
+  - `COUNT(<call a unit test function>)`: the function to check the result of a unit test, then increase the int variable `success`, `fail` and
+    `unknown` correspondingly.
+This macro should be used in the unit test wrapper functions, where `success`, `fail` and `unknown` are defined.
+  - `SUMMARY(<c str of a module name)`: should be called after all `COUNT(<somthing>)` statement, which will print the summary of the unit test results with the given module name (so it should be consistent with the wrapper's file name where you use this macro).

 - `prompt.cpp`: the unit test wrapper for the prompt module.